Deformations of Calabi-Yau varieties with $k$-liminal singularities: Introduction

-Rollenske-Thomas \cite{RollenskeThomas} rephrased and partially extended Theorem~\ref{dim3criterion} to all odd dimensions $n = 2k+1 \ge 3$ as follows.
+Next we describe the partial extension of Theorem~\ref{dim3criterion} to all odd dimensions $n = 2k+1 \ge 3$ due to Rollenske--Thomas.
 For $n > 3$, there is no small resolution of an ordinary double point.
 Instead, consider the standard blowup of a node.
 The exceptional divisor is an even dimensional quadric, whose primitive cohomology is generated by the difference $[A]-[B]$, where $A$ and $B$ are two complementary linear spaces of dimension $k$ such that $A\cdot B =1$.
 For $Y$ a projective variety of dimension $2k+1$ whose only singular points are nodes and $\pi: \hY \to Y$ a standard resolution as above, for each $x\in Y_{\text{\rm{sing}}}$, there is thus a class $[A_x]-[B_x]\in H^{k+1}(\hY;\Omega^{k+1}_{\hY})$.
-The following is equivalent to the necessity part of Theorem~\ref{dim3criterion} in dimension $3$ and generalizes it to all odd dimensional nodal canonical Calabi-Yau varieties:
+The following is equivalent to the necessity part of Theorem~\ref{dim3criterion} in dimension $3$ and generalizes it to all odd dimensional nodal canonical Calabi--Yau varieties \cite{RollenskeThomas}:

-\begin{theorem}[Rollenske-Thomas] Suppose that $Y$ is a canonical Calabi-Yau variety of odd dimension $n=2k+1$ whose only singularities are ordinary double points and let $\hY \to Y$ be a standard resolution as above.
-Then there exist identifications $T^1_{Y,x}\cong \Cee$ such that the following holds: If $\theta$ is a first order smoothing of $Y$ with image in $T^1_{Y,x}$ equal to $\lambda_x\in \Cee$ via the above isomorphisms $T^1_{Y,x}\cong \Cee$, then, with notation as above,
+\begin{theorem} Suppose that $Y$ is a canonical Calabi--Yau variety of odd dimension $n=2k+1$ whose only singularities are ordinary double points and let $\hY \to Y$ be a standard resolution as above.
+Then there exist identifications $T^1_{Y,x}\cong \Cee$ such that the following holds: If $\theta$ is a first-order smoothing of $Y$ with image in $T^1_{Y,x}$ equal to $\lambda_x\in \Cee$ via the above isomorphisms $T^1_{Y,x}\cong \Cee$, then, with notation as above,

 in $H^{k+1}(\hY;\Omega^{k+1}_{\hY})$. \end{theorem}